 Knowing a prospect’s buying history is far more informative for qualification than knowing their budget.
 Seek this information instead of a specific dollar amount.

-4) Too Many Criteria
+4. Too Many Criteria

-Think of it this way.
-The time spent scrubbing a lead and evaluating it on several different points lengthens the span between when a salesperson receives the lead and when they send an initial message to days instead of hours.
-And the longer you wait to contact a prospect, the less likely you'll be the first seller on the scene and enjoy the associated benefits.
-Plus, the time you allot to overly thorough qualification detracts from the time you have available to close.
+The longer you wait to contact the prospect, the less likely you'll be the first seller on the scene — that means losing out on some crucial benefits.
+Plus, the time you allot to over-qualification cuts into the time you have available to close.

-The bottom line is that more salespeople and leaders should get comfortable with underqualifying early and overqualifying later on.
-Casting a wider net won’t necessarily result in more chaff -- it could also help you reel in more customers.
+The bottom line is that more salespeople and leaders should get comfortable with under-qualifying early and over-qualifying later on.
+Casting a wider net won’t necessarily result in more chaff — it could also help you reel in more customers.